-CRJU 495 Internship (1-6) This guided learning experience is a culminating experience in which the student applies the principles and skills learned, demonstrating competency under the guidance of a specialist in the field.
+CRJU 495 Internship (1-6) This is a directed learning experience, designed for students to apply classroom principles and skills in a professional environment.
+Students work under guidance and supervision of a specialist in the field.
 Advisor approval required.
+(For more specific requirements on internships, see "Independent Learning Opportunities" in the Undergraduate Catalog.)